Jamal Khashoggi: The World Deserves Answers

 PEN America immediately released a statement on October 6 condemning the reported assassination of Khashoggi.
 Our response was quoted prominently in the Associated Press and Washington Post, among other outlets.

-PEN America staff have also spoken out expressing our concern to the Daily Beast, Politico, and Al Jazeera, as well as taking part in and speaking at a vigil in front of the Washington Post office in Washington, D.C.:
+PEN America staff have also spoken out expressing our concern to the Daily Beast, Politico, Al Jazeera, and others, as well as taking part in and speaking at a vigil in front of the Washington Post office in Washington, D.C.:

 Watch PEN America Washington Director Thomas Melia’s interview with al-Araby TV here.
 The clip has been translated below.